jedevc/fyp-report/report.md

 that they appear in the right stack frame.

-With all functions correctly defined, we can collect them along with all global and external variables, into a program object, which represents the end product of interpretation.
+With all functions correctly defined, we can collect them along with all global and external variables, into a program object that represents the end product of interpretation.
 This can then be traversed later during code generation to produce fully valid and vulnerable C code!